Audio4Linux/JDSP4Linux/README.md

 **Decide whether you need to install the PipeWire or PulseAudio version of this app!**

 If you don't know which version fits your Linux setup, go to the [PipeWire vs PulseAudio section](#which-one-am-i-using) above.

+It is recommended to switch to PipeWire, if possible.
+JamesDSP's audio backend for PulseAudio is in maintance-mode; however, it will continue to receive UI-related feature updates.

+The installation instructions for the PulseAudio version have been moved to a separate file: [INSTALL_PULSE.md](INSTALL_PULSE.md).

+## Installation for PipeWire
+This section is dedicated to systems using PipeWire as the audio server.
+If you are still using PulseAudio, please go [here](INSTALL_PULSE.md).

 * [Flatpak](#flatpak)
 * [Arch Linux (AUR)](#arch)